mars0i/intermittent/README.md

 # Intermittent
 Experiments with intermittent between-group communication.
-Generalizes BaliPlus in the bali repo.
+Possible generalizations/modifications of BaliPlus.nlogo in the bali repo.

 In this model, within-group communication is common, and between-group communication is uncommon.
 Transmission is success-biased, where